-AEs, ECGs, BP, pulse rate, and safety laboratory data will be reviewed and summarized on an ongoing basis during the study to evaluate the safety of participants.
+AEs, ECGs, vital signs (BP, pulse rate, RR and temperature) and safety laboratory data will be reviewed and summarized on an ongoing basis during the study to evaluate the safety of participants.
 Any clinical laboratory, ECG, BP, and pulse rate abnormalities of potential clinical concern will be described.
 Safety data will be presented in tabular and/or graphical format and summarized descriptively, where appropriate.